Care Guide

 - Don’t scrub too hard

-- If the stain remains, please contact me
+- If the stain remains, please contact me — I’m always happy to help.

 Enjoying Color Changes